ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/line-sensors.md

 ```

-TIP: always run the calibrate function (i.e. hold a line of the color you’re sensing under all the sensors during set up) to ensure consistent and accurate results.
+TIP: Always calibrate your line sensor to ensure consistent and accurate results.

 ## Extensions
 * You received values from the sensor, but what do they mean?